omershaik0/Handmade_Tools/SSH_Bruteforcer/README.md

 # SSH Bruteforce Script

 ## Description
 This Python script is a simple SSH brute-force tool designed for educational and security testing purposes.
-It allows you to automate the process of attempting to log in to an SSH server using a list of usernames and a wordlist of passwords.
+It allows you to automate the process of attempting to log in to an SSH server using a username and a wordlist of passwords.

 ## Features
 - SSH brute-force attacks with customizable parameters.